Chevrolet Silverado Insurance Rates

 Rates are averaged for all Chevrolet Silverado models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Finding better rates on insurance for a Chevrolet Silverado consists of being a good driver, having a good credit history, paying for small claims out-of-pocket, and insuring your home and auto with the same company.
-Make time to compare rates every time your policy renews by quoting rates from direct insurance companies like Progressive, GEICO, and Esurance, and also from local independent and exclusive agents.
+Saving money on auto insurance requires being a good driver, having a good credit history, not filing small claims, and insuring your home and auto with the same company.
+Set aside time to compare rates once a year by requesting rates from direct car insurance companies like Progressive and GEICO, and also from your local independent and exclusive agents.

-The following list is a summary of the information touched on in this article.
+The following list is a brief review of the data that was covered above.

-- Drivers age 16 to 20 pay higher prices, with premiums being up to $460 per month including comprehensive and collision insurance
+- Drivers age 16 to 20 pay higher rates, as much as $460 per month including comprehensive and collision insurance

-- Drivers considered higher risk who have multiple accidents or major violations pay an average of $1,680 more each year than a safer driver
+- Drivers with DUI or reckless driving convictions may pay on average $1,680 more every year than a safer driver

 Rate Tables and Charts